 The core of the Alcoholics Anonymous program is abstaining from booze one day at a time with one alcoholic helping another.
 All other parts of the program are suggestions.
 The only requirement for membership is a desire to stop drinking.

-Many AA groups choose to promote certain Judeo-Christian beliefs and concepts through prayers and readings included in their meeting formats, creating the impression that the entire fellowship and program of AA are religious.
+Many AA groups promote religious belief in God through prayers and readings included in their meeting formats, creating the impression that the entire fellowship and program of AA might be religious.

-Many AA members are not Christian and many do not belong to any religion.
+Many AA members do not believe in God and many do not belong to any religion.
 Each group is autonomous, deciding their own meeting format.
 Some groups use a completely secular format.
 Some specifically support atheists and agnostics.